Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter19.md

 The acquisition tools in the above table work in generally the same manner, creating "bit for bit" or *raw* images that are essentially exact duplicates of the storage media being imaged.  `dd` is the original Linux tool used for basic forensic imaging.
-It was not explicity designed for that, but it is useful in a pinch, particularly because it will be available on just about any Unix or Linux system you might come across.
+It was not explicitly designed for that, but it is useful in a pinch, particularly because it will be available on just about any Unix or Linux system you might come across.

-Varients of `dd` include `dc3dd` and `dcfldd`.
-These are both forks of `dd` that were coded specifically with digital forenics and media acquisition in mind.
-Both include logging and built-in hashing capabilities with a multiple avaiable hash algorithms.
+Variants of `dd` include `dc3dd` and `dcfldd`.
+These are both forks of `dd` that were coded specifically with digital forensics and media acquisition in mind.
+Both include logging and built-in hashing capabilities with a multiple available hash algorithms.
 There are also options to directly split the output files for easier handling.

 Command line imaging tools like `dd` and those based on it can seem a